 Local Government Election 2017

-Candidate nominations open on Tuesday 14 March for the Local Government (Council) elections will be held on Thursday 4 May 2017 to elect ward members to Moray Council.
+The Local Government (Council) elections were held on Thursday 4 May 2017 to elect ward members to Moray Council.
 There are 8 multi-member wards in Moray with a total of 26 councillors.

 - About this election

 - Single Transferable Vote - Voting method

 Local Government (Council) elections are operated under the Single Transferable Vote (STV) system.
 Voters use numbers to mark their ballot paper ranking candidates in preferential order.
 More information about this - Single Transferable Vote explained